-Renogy 100W solar panel – These 100W monocrystalline solar panels from Renogy are great solid and durable panels.
-The Victron charge controller supports up to four of these at a 12V configuration.
-They can be mounted easily to an RV roof with a solar panel mounting kit, although I recommend using an adjustable tilting kit so you can improve the charging efficiency during the winter months.
+3. Renogy 100W solar panel – These 100W monocrystalline solar panels from Renogy are great solid and durable panels.
+The Victron charge controller supports up to four at a 12V configuration.

 If using a parallel connection (which I recommend) you would combine two panels with a MC4 Y branch connector.
 These also come in larger sizes if you want to connect three panels or more.

 Besides solar panels and batteries, you can use an inverter to power regular 120V devices.